 The atmosphere is relaxed but homely with lots to look at in all the rooms, and the service is informal but attentive with an individual personal touch.

-There is also a private dining room upstairs for all occasions, plus a comfy lounge and well-stocked bar of well known and speciality spirits where guests can have pre-dinner drinks whilst perusing the menu, or enjoy a digestif or coffee after their meal.
+There is also a private dining room upstairs for all occasions, plus a comfy lounge and well-stocked bar full of well known and speciality spirits where guests can have pre-dinner drinks whilst perusing the menu, or enjoy a digestif or coffee after their meal.

 History of the restaurant